Showing posts with label Alejandra Trujillo. Show all posts

 Many more murals nearby…

-While I was there on December 16, I spotted lots of murals just west of this area.
+While I was there on December 16, 2023, I spotted lots of murals just west of this area.
 For instance, one long wall has 26 murals: one for each letter of the alphabet.
-I'll post them when I have more (lots more!) time.
+They should go online during the week of April 1, 2024.

 Tuesday, April 18, 2023